-Join Steve Grisetti for an in-depth discussion in this video Editing with Quick view vs. editing in Expert view, part of Up and Running with Premiere Elements 14.
+Join Steve Grisetti for an in-depth discussion in this video Editing with Quick view vs. editing in Expert view, part of Learning Premiere Elements 14.

 - Sometimes you want to work on your movie on a professional level.
 You want to spend hours, days or even weeks creating your movie masterpiece.
 And other times you just want to pull together some video, add some titles and effects, and get it up on YouTube or Facebook.
 Now for your more elaborate projects, Premier Elements offers us more traditional Expert view, but for those quick and dirty video assemblies, the program also offers a more streamlined Quick view.
 Let's take a look at these two views and see the advantages of each.
 In Quick view, you have a greatly simplified timeline.